msrmblog/msrmblog.github.io/_posts/2020-01-27-is-this-my-body-2.md

 # More Info

 If you are interested in this research and want to learn more, check out the [selfception project webpage](http://www.selfception.eu/) and the related papers below.
 We will release the code in open source very soon.
 The students [Guillermo Oliver](https://www.linkedin.com/in/guiolpei/) and [Cansu Sancaktar](https://www.linkedin.com/in/cansu-sancaktar-61715b140/) contributed with the research and this blog entry.
-A full video with all experiments can be watched [here](https://youtu.be/jhFYiI0QqY4).

-> Check our continuation post Part II (coming soon) to dig into a deep learning version of this approach.

 ```bibtex
 @article{sancaktar2020active,